JamesSkemp/words/content/post/thoughts-on-sacrifice-and-religion.md

 +++
-title = "Thoughts on sacrifice and religion" summary = "I don't know how to describe this.
+title = "Thoughts on sacrifice and religion" description = "I don't know how to describe this.
 Thoughts on sacrifice and religion is semi-close, but not really ..." draft = false comments = true date = "2009-01-21T19:45:00-06:00"